12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Echo Lake & Berkeley Tuolomne Family Camp

-The City of Berkeley offers Family Camp at two sites: Berkeley Tuolomne and Echo Lake.
+The City of Berkeley offers a Family Camp at two sites: Berkeley Tuolomne and Echo Lake.
 Berkeley Tuolomne is primarily a family camp and runs all summer.
 Echo Lake is primarily a sleepaway camp for kids and offers select weeks for Family Camp.
 Sleep in tent cabins and enjoy meals prepared in a communal dining hall.
-Childcare and mini-camps available starting at age two.
+Childcare and mini-camps are available starting at age two.
 Berkeley family camp traditions include the green chair circle, quiet hours, canoeing, the staff show, table night, theme days, tie-dye, campfires, swimming, and hiking.

 Where: You pick between Tuolomne County near Yosemite or Echo Lake near S. Lake Tahoe

-Pricing: $1430 for a 3-night stay for up to 3 people mid-week, prices vary with additional campers or weekend stays
+Dates and Prices: TBD for 2025.
+In 2024, $1430 for a 3-night stay for up to 3 people mid-week, prices vary with additional campers or weekend stays

 Lair of the Bear